 Apple AirPods 2

 For iPhone users, the AirPods have been a smash hit.
-Despite the unusual looks, a combination of intelligent design choices and convenience make these very easy to recommend.
+Despite the unusual looks, a combination of intelligent design choices and convenience make these very easy to recommend, especially as they are cheaper than the AirPods Pro.
 In the first generation, the W1 chip (now replaced by the H1) ensured it paired really easily with your iPhone, while they also automatically paired with any other Apple device using the same iCloud account.

 They're easy to get out of the portable charging case, which in itself, is well designed and easy to carry around.
-Perhaps its only weakness is that the sound isn't quite as dynamic or pleasing as the others on this list.
+Perhaps its only weakness is that the sound isn't quite as dynamic or pleasing as the others on this list, or the Pro model.
 But as we've found out so many times in consumer electronics, convenience often wins out against sheer quality.

 You'll be hard pushed to find someone who's used AirPods and not loved them.
 What's more, they can pair just like normal earphones with Android devices, if you want to use them cross-platform, it just loses some of that convenience that makes it so appealing.